kanzijun/scdf-ibm-techlink/README.md

 ## Usage

 We used the frontend service to simulate a frame from the video stream being processed.
-The model will determine if the frame has an individual suffering from cardiac arrest and send a notification to the number that your indicated in the credential (of course in the real implementation, it will send to the nearest CFI).
+The model will determine if the frame has an individual suffering from cardiac arrest and send a notification to the number that you indicated in the credential (of course in the real implementation, it will send to the nearest CFI).
 The CFI will then be able to converse with the chatbot through the sms service and provide information for our system to make an action (call scdf or false alarm).

 ## Built with